Ease your life by automatically performing routine actions.

 Make your smart phone smarter: tell it what to do under different situations.

-Easer is an event-driven Android automation tool.
+Easer provides your with explicit automation.
 It knows various events (see below) and YOU (the user) tell it what to do on what events (you can even combine multiple events).
 Thus, you no longer need to manually perform routine actions, or worry about forgetting to perform them.

 More than that, Easer can not only handle Events, but also check for Conditions.
 This makes things simpler when they can’t be seens as Events, and makes it more intuitive.